elliotclowes/learnt.me/"Quiet" by Susan Cain.md

 One study found that introverts tend to focus on one or two serious subjects whilst talking to one another.
 And they often talked about problems or issues.

-Whereas extroverts would cover more subjects, and they’d be lighter.
+Whereas extroverts would cover more subjects, and they’d be lighter in nature.

-But one interesting thing is that when the two types talk to the other they can like it.
-Then introverts like how the extroverts take the lead and let them ‘rest’.
+But one interesting thing is that when the two types talk to the other they really like it.
+The introverts like how the extroverts take the lead and let them ‘rest’.
 And the extroverts like how the introverts will deeply listen to them and they felt freer to confide in them.
 P239

+### 11. On Cobblers and Generals

+#### Helping your introverted child

+Finding out from your introverted child how they’re finding school is important, but can be difficult.

+“Many kids won’t share experiences that made them feel ashamed.”

+It’s easier for younger kids to open up, so nurture this within them early.

+Don’t just say “how was your day?” or “what did you do today?”
+Say “do you like your teacher?”
+And “what do you not like so much?”.

+“Try to avoid asking, in an overly bright voice of parents everywhere, “Did you have fun in school today?”
+She’ll sense how important it is that the answer is yes.

+And sometimes right after school or at the dinner table is a bad time to ask.
+They need time to decompress and process.
+Cozy, relaxed moments in the evening can be a better time.
+During bath time or reading time.

+P258

 ## Index